Secretary of State urged to intervene before strike by public sector workers

 He told reporters at Stormont earlier that the January 18 strike will be “probably one of the biggest ever seen here” to secure “fair pay”.

-SDLP leader Colum Eastwood said he has written to Mr Heaton-Harris urging him to intervene ahead of the strike.
+SDLP leader Colum Eastwood urged Mr Heaton-Harris to intervene ahead of the strike.

 “There are only 10 days left for an urgent intervention to address the needs of public sector workers ahead of a day of generalised action next Thursday,” he said.